adamjcsmith/offlineify/README.md

 against intermittent connections, or for web applications which could be used fully offline (e.g. with AppCache or Service Workers).

+No jQuery needed.
+An example integration with AngularJS is available at [offlinify-angular](https://github.com/adamjcsmith/offlinify-angular).

 ## Prerequisities
 Offlinify requires the Lodash library, JSON-based APIs, ISO-8601 timestamps and UUIDs in order to work (see below).
 It does not require jQuery.
 The plugin will work in browsers that support the IndexedDB API ([see browser support here](http://caniuse.com/#feat=indexeddb)).
+It is also strongly recommended that you use IndexedDBShim - Offlinify supports it - but it is optional.

 #### Browser Support
 * IE10+ / Edge 11+